KachiAlex/elderx/PHARMACY_SYSTEM_README.md

 # Pharmacy Management System

 ## Overview
-The Pharmacy Management System is an integrated module within the ElderX institution dashboard that allows pharmacists to manage prescriptions, track inventory, generate invoices, and maintain medication dispensing records.
+The Pharmacy Management System is an integrated module within the Care Master institution dashboard that allows pharmacists to manage prescriptions, track inventory, generate invoices, and maintain medication dispensing records.

 ## Features